 - Presence of paint on the face

 It can be scary when you are unsure if a loved one is using inhalants, but an ounce of prevention is worth a pound of cure.
-For starters, since inhalant abuse is common amongst younger people, it is worth the time to speak with your pediatrician.
+For starters, since inhalant abuse is common among younger people, it is worth the time to speak with your pediatrician.
 They are familiar with your child and can help you recognize obvious signs of concern.
 Whether or not you have recognized any of the symptoms mentioned, it is also a good idea to proactively advocate for wise decisions and let your children, as well as their teachers and guidance counselors, know the dangers of misusing these products.

 Other Signs to Look For

 Aside from the physiological signs that inhalant abuse produces, there are also certain behaviors that are indicative of a problem you should be aware of.
 For example, if you notice a loved one is using markers to paint their fingernails, they may be using this as a way to inhale the product without being noticed.
 You may also notice that they tend to sniff their clothes for no apparent reason.